MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-r-client-windows.md

 + **RScript**: A command-line tool for running R scripts in batch mode.

+The R Integrated Development Environment (IDE) options:

-If you installed _R Tools for Visual Studio (RTVS)_ along with Microsoft R Client, then you'll also have access to an integrated R development IDE. _RTVS_ is a free add-in for all editions of _Visual Studio_.
++ If you installed _R Tools for Visual Studio (RTVS)_ along with Microsoft R Client, then you'll also have access to an integrated R development environment. _RTVS_ is a free add-in for all editions of _Visual Studio_.

-If you did not install _RTVS_, it's not too late.
++ If you did not install _RTVS_, it's not too late.
 You can always install and use _RTVS_, _RStudio_, or any other development environment.
 [Learn more on installing R Tools for Visual Studio...](https://msdn.microsoft.com/en-us/library/mt721271.aspx#Anchor_1)

 <br>
 ##Tutorials & Getting Started Guides

 You can learn more and explore tutorial introductions to R in the [Microsoft R Getting Started Guide](microsoft-r-getting-started.md) and the [RevoScaleR Getting Started Guide](scaler-getting-started.md).